-Trinity College gardens extend for 36 acres including the obviously well known areas such as Great Court, Trinity Backs and the plot of grass outside Great Gate where “Newton’s Apple tree” stands.
+Trinity College gardens extend for 36 acres including the well-known areas such as Great Court, Trinity Backs and Newton’s lawn, outside Great Gate, where “Newton’s Apple tree” stands.

-Less well known are areas such as the Fellows’ Bowling Green, an area laid out as such in 1647 but which was originally a garden for Kings Hall, one of the two colleges that were combined to form Trinity in 1546.
+There are many less well known areas such as the Fellows’ Bowling Green, an area laid out as such in 1647 but which was originally a garden for Kings Hall, one of the two colleges that were combined to form Trinity in 1546.

-A Garden Committee of Fellows, plus the Head Gardener, meet regularly to discuss changes and monitor progress.
+A Garden Committee of Fellows, plus the Head Gardener, meet regularly to monitor progress and develop new plans for the gardens.

-There are about a dozen gardeners (the number varies throughout the year) including the Head Gardener, Deputy and three Senior Gardeners.
+There are about a dozen gardeners including the Head Gardener, Deputy and three Senior Gardeners.
 The Seniors each have responsibility for areas of the College and manage them on a day to day basis whilst the Head Gardener oversees the overall vision for the Gardens.

 If you have any comments or questions then do feel free to contact us via email@example.com or on 01223338530